networkteam/nwt-frontend-scripts/README.md

 ## Features
 * Browser-Ready Javascript from ESNext-Modules
 * CSS-Generation from SCSS with autoprefixer
-* Icon-Font Generation from SVG files
+* Icon-Sprite Generation from SVG files
 * Asset-Resolver and copier

 ## Getting started